AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-1:-Requirements.md

 2a.
 User adds a Paypal account to app for future use 4a.
 User credentials are invalid, given error message

+**Scenarios**

+1. User logs into the application.
+2	User chooses a bank/PayPal to link.
+3. Balance of the linked bank/PayPal will be shown.
+4. If overdraft occurs user will be notified by the application.
+5. User can leave a note after they did a transaction.
+6. A refresh button has to be press when the user whish to see the updated balance.

 ## UML Use Case Diagrams